Zone 4 of Milan

 The Zone 4 of Milan (in Italian: Zona 4 di Milano) is one of the 9 administrative zones of Milan, Italy.
 It lies in the south-eastern area of the city.
+The administrative division of Milan into zones has been in place since 1997, although the city was previously divided into 20 zones.

 Subdivision

 The zone includes the following quarters: Acquabella, Calvairate, Castagnedo, Cavriano, Forlanini, Gamboloita, La Trecca, Monluè, Morsenchio, Nosedo, Omero, Ponte Lambro, Porta Vittoria, Porta Romana, Rogoredo, San Luigi, Santa Giulia, Taliedo and Triulzo Superiore.